lonzolyn/Final-Project-3/README.md

 # Working Title: |Amusement Park Review|
-    This website will allow users to search and view a list of theme parks in the USA.
+    This website will allow users to search and view a list of national parks in the USA.
-    They will also be able to rate and review their experiences various theme parks.
+    They will also be able to search activies and names of the national parks.
 ## Tech Staff
     alonzo lynch3
     khadija mumford